Posts Tagged ‘McLaren M10B Chev’

 European Trip in 1968…

-Hamilton spent most of 1968 overseas much of it working at Porsche, he did manage to fit in the Nurburgring 1000Km, racing a 911S to 28th place with co driver/car owner Hans-Dieter Blatzheim.
+Hamilton spent most of 1968 overseas, much of it working at Porsche; he did manage to fit in the Nurburgring 1000Km, racing a 911S to 28th place with co-driver/car owner Hans-Dieter Blatzheim.
 The race was won by a factory Porsche 908 driven by Jo Siffert and Vic Elford.

-Porsche still had some spare 906 chassis’ lying around the factory, one was offered to Alan who was happy to oblige, he still had plenty of bits from the earlier cars so could easily build up another car for competition back in Oz.
+Porsche still had some spare 906 chassis lying around the factory, one was offered to Alan, who was happy to oblige, he still had plenty of bits from the earlier cars so he could easily build up another car for competition back in Oz.
+This 906, just like the previous chassis he raced in ’67 did not have a chassis number.

 hammo wf